-- It is highly controversial topic and can involve many legal complexities.
+- It is a highly controversial topic and can involve many legal complexities.

-- The surrogates may face medical / obstetric complications during pregnancy which puts extra financial burden on the commissioning couple.
+- The surrogates may face medical/obstetric complications during pregnancy which puts an extra financial burden on the commissioning couple.

 - Some surrogates have a problem parting with the baby.

 - In some cases the surrogacy technique may be ‘misused’ like career-oriented women, figure-conscious woman, models, etc. may just ‘hire’ women on ‘rent’ to carry their biological child.
 Of course, this is strictly not ethical, should be vehemently banned and prohibited.

 In short, surrogacy in Mumbai is an existing and innovative, yet complex and a little adventurous way to achieve parenthood.